ashagaire/Mittwatt/README.md

    ```

 6. **Run data retrieval script**:
    Run the scripts for the prediction model and historical data retrieval.
-Please check the README.md under the `prisma` folder and `ml_models` folder for more details.
+Please check the [README.md](./prisma/README.md) under the `prisma` folder and [README.md](./ml_models/README.md) under the `ml_models` folder for more details.

 7. **Start the development server**:
    ```bash
    pnpm dev
    ```

-To deply the project to production, follow these steps:
+## Usage

+Once the development server is running, you can access the web application at `http://localhost:3000`.
+The application consists of three main tabs:

+- **Current**: Displays the current electricity prices.
+- **Past**: Shows historical data for the past two weeks.
+- **Future**: Provides predictions for the next two weeks.

 ## Project Deployment on AWS